welwood08/merlin/README.md

 Inspect and modify /Hooks/\_\_init\_\_.py as needed.
 This controls which groups of commands will be enabled.
 The SMS package is disabled by default, if you have a clickatell account to use you will want to remove the # character.
 Many alliances will want to disable the prop/cookie package, use a # character at the beginning of the line.

-You may also want to change the access levels for some of the commands,you should do that now.
+You may also want to change the access levels for some of the commands, you should do that now.

 Merlin Access Settings
 ----------------------------